 Where there is a safeguarding concern during the school day, school staff should record their concern in accordance with the school procedures.
-Where CPOMS is not available contact should be made directly with the DSL/DDSL/Senior member of staff.
+Where CPOMS is not available contact should be made directly with the DSL/DDSL/Senior member of staff on site.
 If the DSL/DDSL is working remotely then telephone contact should be made to ensure that the concern has been received.
+The DSL/DDSL will respond to the concern and where necessary will make a referral to children's social care.

 Where there is an immediate need for action and there is no DSL/DDSL/Senior member of staff available, any member of staff can contact ICART for advice.
 The number is displayed on the school safeguarding noticeboard.
+In the event that a member of staff contacts ICART a written report should be provided and shared with the DSL as soon as possible.